Baldwin Locomotive Works

-The Baldwin Locomotive Works (BLW) was an American manufacturer of railroad locomotives from 1825 to 1951.
-Originally located in Philadelphia, it moved to nearby Eddystone, Pennsylvania, in the early 20th century.
-The company was for decades the world's largest producer of steam locomotives, but struggled to compete as demand switched to diesel locomotives.
+The Baldwin Locomotive Works (BLW) was an American manufacturer of railway locomotives from 1825 to 1951.
+Originally located in Philadelphia, Pennsylvania, it moved to nearby Eddystone in the early 20th century.
+The company was for decades the world's largest producer of steam locomotives, but struggled to compete when demand switched to diesel locomotives.
 Baldwin produced the last of its 70,000-plus locomotives in 1951, before merging with the Lima-Hamilton Corporation on September 11, 1951, to form the Baldwin-Lima-Hamilton Corporation.

 The company has no relation to the E.M.
 Baldwin and Sons of New South Wales, Australia, a builder of small diesel locomotives for sugar cane railroads.

 History: 19th century

 Beginning

-The Baldwin Locomotive Works had a humble beginning.
-Matthias W. Baldwin, the founder, was a jeweler and whitesmith, who, in 1825, formed a partnership with machinist David H. Mason, and engaged in the manufacture of bookbinders' tools and cylinders for calico printing.
-Baldwin then designed and constructed for his own use a small stationary engine, the workmanship of which was so excellent and its efficiency so great that he was solicited to build others like it for various parties, and thus led to turn his attention to steam engineering.
-The original engine was in use and powered many departments of the works for well over 60 years, and is currently on display at the Smithsonian Institution in Washington, D.C.
+Matthias W. Baldwin, the founder, was a jeweler and whitesmith, who, in 1825, formed a partnership with machinist David H. Mason, and began making bookbinders' tools and cylinders for calico printing.
+Baldwin then designed and constructed a small stationary steam engine for his own use.
+This proved so successful and efficient that he was asked to build others like it.
+The original engine was in use and powered many departments of the works for well over 60 years, and is currently on display at the Smithsonian Institution in Washington D.C.

-In 1831, at the request of the Philadelphia Museum, Baldwin built a miniature locomotive for exhibition which was such a success that he received that year an order from a railway company for a locomotive to run on a short line to the suburbs of Philadelphia.
-The Camden and Amboy Railroad Company (C&A) had shortly before imported a locomotive (John Bull) from England, which was stored in Bordentown, New Jersey.
-It had not yet been assembled by Isaac Dripps (under the direction of C&A president Robert L. Stevens) when Baldwin visited the spot.
-He inspected the detached parts and made notes of the principal dimensions.
-Aided by these figures, he commenced his task.
+In 1831, Baldwin built a miniature locomotive for exhibition at the request of the Philadelphia Museum, which was such a success that he received an order from a railway company for a locomotive to run on a short line to the suburbs of Philadelphia.
+The Camden & Amboy Railroad (C&A) had already imported their John Bull locomotive from England, and it was stored in Bordentown, New Jersey awaiting assembly when Baldwin inspected it, noting the principal dimensions of the parts.